On Termination of Polynomial Programs with Equality Conditions: Introduction

-The following work are more related to ours.
-Tiwari first identified a class of simple linear loops and proved that its termination problem is decidable over reals $\mathbb{R}$ \cite{tiwari:terminate}.
-Braverman extended Tiwari's result by proving the termination problem is still decidable when program variables are interpreted over integers $\Bbb{Z}$ \cite{braverman:terminate}, and Xia and Zhang investigated an extension of Tiwari's simple linear loops by allowing a loop condition to be non-linear constraint and proved that the termination problem of the extension is still decidable over reals, and becomes undecidable over integers \cite{XZ2010}.
-In \cite{bradley:polynomial}, Brandley et al. proved that the termination problem of MPPs with inequalities as loop conditions is not semi-decidable.
-Additionally, M\"{uller}-Olm and Seidl proved that the termination problem of linear guarded commands with equations and inequations as guards is undecidable \cite{Muller-Olm}.
-Thus, we believe that the class of polynomial programs, i.e., polynomial guarded commands with equalities as guards, under consideration in this paper, is the largest one with a decidable termination problem, any extension of it by allowing inequalities, or inequations in a guard will result in the termination problem undecidable.
+The following results are closely related to this paper.
+Tiwari identified in \cite{tiwari:terminate} a class of simple linear loops and proved that its termination problem is decidable over $\mathbb{R}$.
+Thereafter, the results were extended to affine loops over $\mathbb{Z}$, where the decidability of termination was established for special cases, e.g., linear loops \cite{braverman:terminate}, loops with at most 4 variables \cite{DBLP:conf/soda/OuakninePW15}, and loops with diagonalizable \cite{DBLP:journals/corr/abs-1302-2762,DBLP:conf/soda/OuakninePW15} and triangular \cite{DBLP:conf/cav/FrohnG19} assignment matrices.
+Xia and Zhang \cite{XZ2010} investigated an extension of Tiwari's simple linear loops by allowing nonlinear loop conditions and proved that the termination problem is still decidable over $\mathbb{R}$, yet becomes undecidable over $\mathbb{Z}$.
+Recently, Frohn et al.~\cite{DBLP:journals/corr/abs-1910-11588} proved by a reduction to the \emph{existential theory of the reals} that termination of \emph{triangular weakly nonlinear loops} over $\mathbb{R}$ is decidable, and nontermination over $\mathbb{Z}$ and $\mathbb{Q}$ is semi-decidable.
+It was further shown in \cite{DBLP:conf/lpar/HarkFG20} that the halting problem (w.r.t.~a given input) is decidable for such loops over any ring that lies between $\mathbb{Z}$ and $\mathbb{R_A}$, where $\mathbb{R_A}$ is the set of all real algebraic numbers.
+In \cite{bradley:polynomial}, Bradley et al.~proved by a reduction from Diophantine equations that the termination problem of MPPs with inequalities as loop conditions is not even semi-decidable.
+Additionally, M{\"{u}}ller{-}Olm and Seidl \cite{Muller-Olm} proved that the termination problem of affine programs with equalities and inequalities as guards is undecidable.
+This article extends the picture by showing the decidability of termination for a family of MPPs with equality conditions.

+Now we place our work in position with existing efforts in addressing Seidenberg's questions concerning the maximal length of Hilbert ascending chains.
+Most pertinently, Moreno-Soc\'{i}as has proposed in \cite{GMS92} a constructive method for explicitly representing an upper bound on the length of ascending chains of polynomial ideals.
+Unfortunately, the obtained bound is incorrect, namely, the constructed chain is in fact not the longest.
+We show that such a spuriously ``maximal'' length may lead to unsoundness issues when being applied in termination analysis of MPPs.
+In contrast, inspired by Moreno-Soc\'{i}as's results, we present an essentially different approach to constructing a Hilbert ascending chain of the maximal length.
+A more technical comparison together with an illustrating example can be found in \cref{sec:bound}.